kubeflow/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 ([preemptible GPUs](https://cloud.google.com/compute/docs/instances/preemptible#preemptible_with_gpu))
 work like normal GPUs but persist only for the life of the instance.

-Using preemptible VMs and GPUs can reduce costs on GCP.
+Using preemptible VMs and GPUs can reduce costs on Google Cloud.
 In addition to using preemptible VMs, your Google Kubernetes Engine (GKE) cluster can autoscale based on current workloads.

 This guide assumes that you have already deployed Kubeflow Pipelines.
-If not, follow the guide to [deploying Kubeflow on GCP](/docs/gke/deploy/).
+If not, follow the guide to [deploying Kubeflow on Google Cloud](/docs/gke/deploy/).

 ## Using preemptible VMs with Kubeflow Pipelines